 If you answered yes to any of these questions, you are practicing a form of Quality Deer Management.

 Although the term QDM has been thrown around since the 1960's, I believe it's simply not fully understood.
 This technique takes dedication and commitment, an increased knowledge of deer biology and a respect for an ethical obligation to practice it.
-This is where the Quality Deer Management Association helps you understand what QDM is about.
+This is where the National Deer Association helps you understand what QDM is about.
 Find a local branch in your area and ask to be involved in their activities.

 QDM is not about big antlers and killing all the does, it's about whole herd health and management.
 More knowledge of deer, better understanding and being involved with habitat improvements are key features to allow deer hunting well into the future.
 Deer hunting is declining, don't wait till the hunting of deer is gone before you do something, get started today.
 It's never to late.